How Much Does Small Business Insurance Cost?

 Where to Buy Business Insurance

 All the major insurance companies carry commercial business insurance packages.
-So, places like Allstate, Farmers, Nationwide, and Chubb all offer competitive rates.
-Some companies, like Hartford and Hiscox, which specialize in small business insurance, have online quotes that walk a business owner through the process of optimizing their rate.
+So, in addition to the carriers mentioned above, Allstate, Farmers, Nationwide, and Chubb all offer competitive rates.

 Comparing Business Insurance Quotes

-Not all business insurance plans are created equally, so here are some things to consider as you compare:
+Not all business insurance plans will give you the same benefits, so here’s what to consider as you compare:

-- Don’t just fixate on the premium number, but also look at the rate.
-As your company grows, the rate may increase as well and price you out of your own policy.
+- Look at the rate as well as your premium.
+As your company grows, the rate may increase and price you out of your own policy.

-- No insurance plan covers everything, so discuss and address exclusions to the policy to make sure there are no surprises.
+- No insurance plan covers everything.
+Discuss and address exclusions to the policy to make sure there are no surprises.

-After you’ve carefully researched and compared all of your options, pick the best one suited for your business.
 Consult an insurance professional for advice.
-Once you’ve found the right business insurance you can rest easy knowing that you got your business the coverage it needs — and without breaking the bank.
+After carefully researching and comparing your options, pick the best one suited for your business, and rest easy knowing that you’ve got your business the coverage it needs — without breaking the bank.